 A module is a .py file containing Python definitions and statements.
-We could create, for example, a file circle.py containing
+We could create, for example, a file circle.py containing the code in Figure 4.11.

-'''

-pi = 3.14159
+''' pi = 3.14159

-def area(radius):

-return pi(radius2)
+def area(radius): return pi(radius2)

-def circumference(radius):

-return 2piradius
+def circumference(radius): return 2piradius

-def sphereSurface(radius):

-return 4.0area(radius)
+def sphereSurface(radius): return 4.0area(radius)

 def sphereVolume(radius):

 return (4.0/3.0)pi(radius3)

+'''

+Figure 4.11 Some code related to circles and spheres

 A program gets access to a module through an import statement.
-So, for

-example, the code

-import circle

-print circle.pi

-print circle.area(3)

-print circle.circumference(3)

-print circle.sphereSurface(3)
+So, for example, the code import circle pi = 3 indicate that we are referring to a name defined in the imported module.
+For example, outside of circle.py, the references pi and circle.pi can (and in this case do) refer to different objects.

 '''

+print(pi)

+print(circle.pi)

+print(circle.area(3))

+print(circle.circumference(3))

+print(circle.sphereSurface(3))

 will print

+3

+3.14159

+28.27431

+18.84953999999998

+113.09724

+'''

 Modules are typically stored in individual files.
 Each module has its own private symbol table.
 Consequently, within circle.py we access objects (e.g., pi and area) in the usual way.
-Executing import M creates a binding for module M in the scope in which the importation occurs.
-Therefore, in the importing context we use dot notation to indicate that we are referring to a name defined in the imported module.28 For example, outside of circle.py, the references pi and circle.pi can (and in this case do) refer to different objects.
+Executing import M creates a binding for module M in the scope in which the import appears.
+Therefore, in the importing context we use dot notation to

 At first glance, the use of dot notation may seem cumbersome.
 On the other hand, when one imports a module one often has no idea what local names might have been used in the implementation of that module.
 The use of dot notation to fully qualify names avoids the possibility of getting burned by an accidental name clash.
-For example, the assignment statement pi = 3.0 does not change the value of pi used within the circle module.
+For example, executing the assignment pi = 3 outside of the circle module does not change the value of pi used within the circle module.

 There is a variant of the import statement that allows the importing program to omit the module name when accessing names defined inside the imported module.
-Executing the statement from M import creates bindings in the current scope to all objects defined within M, but not to M itself.
+Executing the statement from M import \ creates bindings in the current scope to all objects defined within M, but not to M itself.
 For example, the code will first print 3.14159, and then produce the error message

-'''

-from circle import
+from circle import \

-print pi

-print circle.pi

-'''
+print(pi)

+print(circle.pi)